Edupoor Limited

 EDUPOOR LIMITED was registered as a charity on 18 April 2006 (incorporated 28 September 2005) and operates as a private company limited by guarantee.
 The charity's purposes include the advancement of education and training throughout the world, the relief of poverty, old age, illness (both mental and physical), and the relief of persons suffering from any disability.

-The charity operates primarily through grant-making, helping recipients by granting money to organizations and donating money to individuals.
-With an annual income of approximately £892,000 and expenditure of nearly £973,000 (2024), the vast majority of spending (£960,740) goes directly to charitable activities.
+The charity operates primarily through grant-making, helping recipients by granting money to organisations and donating money to individuals.
+With an annual income of approximately £892,000 and expenditure of nearly £973,000 (year ending June 2024), the charity maintains significant charitable activity.
 The charity is based in Stamford Hill, an area of London with a large Orthodox Jewish community, and appears to focus on special educational needs.

-EDUPOOR LIMITED operates with 3 trustees and 4 volunteers, with no paid employees.
+EDUPOOR LIMITED operates with 2 trustees and 2 employees.
+No trustees receive any remuneration, payments or benefits from the charity.
 The charity raises funds from the public but does not work with professional fundraisers or commercial participators.

 Funding Priorities